smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

        what is given: change the code to perform RVO if it performs NRVO as is, and vice versa.

-    3. Disable copy elision and compare the result with the result from when elision is enabled.
+    3. With the program as given, disable copy elision and compare the result with the result from when copy elision is enabled.
 Explain the reason for the differences between the results.
 You can disable copy elision by including the option `-fno-elide-constructors` in the pane containing execution results.
 (Copy elision is enabled by default.)

+    4. With the program as given, disable copy elision and compare the result with the result for the part of Listing C where copy elision disabled.
+What differences are apparent and what are the likely reasons for the differences?

-    4. In what ways does the C++98 code provided differ from the corresponding C++17 code?
-This question has nothing to with RVO or NRVO, but is opportunistically included to highlight some syntactic differences between C++98 and C++17.
+    5. In what ways does the C++98 code provided differ from the corresponding C++17 code in Listing C? **Note:** This question has nothing to with RVO or NRVO, but is opportunistically included to highlight some syntactic differences between C++98 and C++17.

+2. Disable copy elision for the code in Listings D, E, and F. For each listing, explain the differences between the results with and without copy elision.

-2. Run all the code examples in this post in MSVC.
-Run the code with optimization disabled (`/Od`, which is the default) and again with optimization for speed (`/O2`) enabled.
+3. Run all the code examples in this post in MSVC.
+Run the code with optimization disabled (`/Od`, which is the default) and again with optimization-for-speed enabled (`/O2`) .
 Analyze the result from each run and compare the results across runs.
 For ease of use, set the active configuration to "Release" in all runs.

    **Note:** [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) is free, just in case you do not already have MSVC installed.